 Measurement of PTA is applicable only when MEOSAR as well as the LEOSAR/GEOSAR system provide alert messages for the same beacon.
-Specific notifications may or may not include an independent location computed by a ground station and information may be received at the MCC in various combinations and/or sequences involving three possible data types: Unlocated, Encoded Position Only, and Computed Location.
-Hence, the first notification within each data type should be considered, as applicable and available, as well as in various combinations for a given beacon activation.
+Specific notifications may or may not include an independent location computed by a ground station and information may be received at the MCC in various combinations and/or sequences involving four possible data types: Any Detection, Encoded Position Computed Location and Position Confirmation.
+Hence, the first notification within each data type should be considered, as applicable and available, as well as in various combinations for a given beacon activation6.

 In the case of PTA data, the times of notification collected should be for the MCC in whose service area the alert is located, or if the alert is unlocated, the MCC service area associated with the country code (the last MCC in the data chain).
 Note, the destination MCC is based solely on the location recorded in the message not on the actual location of the beacon.
 PTA data should be collected for all beacons where alerts were received from MEOSAR satellites in conjunction with LEOSAR or GEOSAR.
 In addition, when location data is available, only data located within a predefined area of interest (AOI) shall be included.
-The AOI is defined for the period of the test, and pertains to the practical limits of the MEOSAR ground segment coverage over that period.
-The alert information should be entered in the spreadsheet named "MEOSAR D&E Report Data O-1.xls" which contains many fields for all alert notification time data.
-The following listing provides abbreviations referenced below and in the data collection spreadsheet:
+The areas of interest7 are defined for the period of the test, and pertains to the practical limits of the MEOSAR ground segment coverage over that period.
+Regardless of whether location data is available, when it is determined that the